Tylosaurus: Later discoveries and other species

-In 2006, Bullard wrote a Master of Science thesis describing the species T. saskatchewanensis from a partial skeleton catalogued as RSM P2588.1, known from the Bearpaw Formation.
+In his 2006 Master of Science thesis, Bullard described the species T. saskatchewanensis from a partial skeleton catalogued as RSM P2588.1, known from the Bearpaw Formation.
 This specimen, nicknamed "Omācīw" (meaning "hunter" in Cree), was discovered in 1994 near Herbert Ferry, at the Lake Diefenbaker, Saskatchewan.
 Although originally described informally and via incompletely prepared fossils, the proposed taxon was nevertheless recognized as valid in some subsequent studies.
 In 2018, Bullard co-authored a multi-author study led by Jiménez-Huidobro which formally described Omācīw, which by then was more fully prepared, and confirmed its identity as belonging to a distinct species.
+The following year, Jiménez-Huidobro and Caldwell noted the strong anatomical similarities between the dubious species T. neumilleri, T. saskatchewanensis, and T. pembinensis, later leading Zietlow, Polcyn, and Ronald S. Tykoski to suggest in 2026 that the first two could represent junior synonyms of the latter.

-In 2020, Samuel Garvey wrote a thesis on a partial skull of Tylosaurus catalogued as TMP 2014.011.0001, known from the Puskwaskau Formation.
-With visibly distinct features from other species and having been discovered approximately 55 km northeast of Grande Prairie, Alberta, this makes the specimen the northernmost known occurrence of the genus, being then named T. 'borealis, in reference to its northernly presence.
+In his 2020 MS thesis, Samuel Garvey described a specimen of Tylosaurus catalogued as TMP 2014.011.0001, discovered in the Puskwaskau Formation in Alberta.
+Recovered approximately 55 km northeast of Grande Prairie, this fossil, consisting of a partial snout and a fragmentary mandible, represents the northernmost known occurrence of the genus.
+Its morphology was recognized as very distinct from the other recognized species, featuring notably slender paedomorphic teeth.
+Garvey therefore considered that it could represent a new species, which he named T. "borealis" in reference to its northern distribution.

+In 2026, Zietlow, Polcyn, and Tykoski described the species T. rex based on numerous more or less complete fossil specimens discovered in the fossil record of Texas and Kansas, which had previously been assigned to T. proriger.
+The holotype consists of a partial skeleton preserving, among other remains, a complete skull catalogued as PMNS 8029, discovered in 1979 in Lake Ray Hubbard, a reservoir located east of Dallas.
+The specimen was long informally nicknamed as the "Heath mosasaur", after the eponymous city within whose boundaries it was discovered.
+Its exact stratigraphic position is uncertain, but its locality indicates that it originated from the Wolfe City Formation.
+The specific name rex, meaning "king" in Latin, is an homage to a passage from a 1967 letter written by John T. Thurmond to Barnum Brown, in which he suggested that some Texan specimens of Tylosaurus might represent a distinct species because of their gigantic size.
+The authors also considered this name appropriate due to the animal's massive skull, large serrated teeth, and powerful musculature, all of which reflect its role as an apex predator.